-Across the marketing funnel, AI is moving from promise to process.
-In Salesforce’s ninth State of Marketing study, marketers rank generating content, analyzing performance and driving best offers as the most common AI use cases.
+Across the marketing funnel, AI in Martech is moving from promise to process.
+In Salesforce’s ninth State of Marketing study, marketers rank generating content, analyzing performance and driving best offers as the most common AI tools for marketing use cases.

-These are clear signs that AI for the CMO is already being woven into day-to-day execution – not parked in innovation labs.
+These are clear signs that AI and the CMO are already tightly connected, with AI being woven into day-to-day execution – not parked in innovation labs.

 AI-Powered Personalization: Turning Data into Revenue Growth